Muirfield/pocketmine-plugins/libcommon/README.md

 - BasicPlugin - My extensions to PluginBase
 - BasicCli - My class to impelements commands and/or sub-commands
 - BasicHelp - Implements help functionality for sub-commands
+- PluginAsyncTask - A simple wrapper around AsyncTask
+- QueryAsyncTask - An AsyncTask wrapper for MinecraftQuery

 Features: